Nijooke/create-react-app/packages/react-scripts/README.md

 # react-scripts

-This package includes scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app).<br>
+This package includes scripts and configuration used by Mindbaz's custom [Create React App](https://github.com/facebook/create-react-app).<br>

+The key differnce with Facebook CRA's original react-scripts is the use of [emotion](https://github.com/emotion-js/emotion)

 Please refer to its documentation:

 - [Getting Started](https://facebook.github.io/create-react-app/docs/getting-started) – How to create a new app.